Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-WVU requires all drone operations on campus to be approved by the Office of Environmental Health & Safety (EHS) prior to flight.
-The WVU EHS Unmanned Aircraft Systems program covers academic, research, and administrative drone use.
-Milan Puskar Stadium has a temporary flight restriction (TFR) during football games and major athletic events, enforceable under FAA and federal law.
+WVU requires all drone operations on campus to be approved by Office of Environmental Health & Safety.
+Milan Puskar Stadium subject to TFR during football games and other athletic events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.